laino/blog/_posts/2014-10-09-how-to-not-run-a-filesharing-site.markdown

 Meanwhile I just launched head first into a part-time job and the first semester of university (Yay!) was starting.
 You could say I was busy and pretty much distracted.

 By now I was also receiving e-mail from concerned users alerting me of some rooms and I fully removed the offending rooms as they got reported, but treated them as isolated incidents.
-I didn't quite grasp the scale of the situation until James Cook from Businness Insider contacted me and asked me to comment on how I deal with these rooms on Volafile.
+I didn't quite grasp the scale of the situation until James Cook from Business Insider contacted me and asked me to comment on how I deal with these rooms on Volafile.

 *Huh?*